foxglove/mcap/docs/specification/README.md

 When using a Statistics record with channel_message_counts, the Summary Data section MUST contain a copy of all Channel Info records.
 The Channel Info records MUST occur prior to the statistics record.

 > Why?
 The typical usecase for tools is to provide a listing of the types and quantities of messages stored in the file.
-Without an easy to access copy of the Datatype and Channel Info records, tools would need to linearly scan the file for Datatype and Channel Info records to display what types of messages exist in the file.
+Without an easy to access copy of the Schema and Channel Info records, tools would need to linearly scan the file for Schema and Channel Info records to display what types of messages exist in the file.

 ### Metadata (op=0x0B)